meltano/meltano/docs/src/docs/tutorial-advanced-custom-transform-and-model.md

 meltano select tap-salesforce "Entity Name" "*"
 ```

-You can find the proper names for the supported entities by running:
+You can find the names for the supported entities by running:

 ```bash
 meltano select tap-salesforce --list --all
 ```

-(2) Follow the steps above to add custom Transforms and Models for the new Entities.
+(2) Follow the steps above to add custom transformations and models for the new Entities.

 (3) Run meltano elt to extract and transform the data.